grommet/grommet-designer/README.md

 Your latest design edits are saved in your browser's local storage.
 So, you can refresh your window without fear of losing anything.
-But, if you clear your local storage, you'll lose whatever you've done.
+But, if you clear your browser's local storage, you'll lose whatever you've done.

 If you change the name of a design, it will create a new design with that name.
 The control in the top left let's you browse your designs, create a new one,